howsoai/platform-installation-examples/oidc/troubleshooting.md

 #### No Matching State Found in Storage

 If you see this error on redirect, try refreshing the page, or using an Incognito Browser whilst troubleshooting.
-It is caused by a mismatch between the authorization request and the callback request, but is typically due to caching issues when trying multiple logins.
+It is caused by a mismatch between the authorization request and the callback request (which exchange a state value, to make sure they are from the same flow), but is typically due to caching issues when trying multiple logins.

 ## Server 500 Errors